abilian/nua-sandbox/nua-dev/README.md

 ## What it does

-- Validate the `nua-config.toml` file using a JSONSchema.
+- Validates the `nua-config.toml` file using a JSONSchema.
 - Does some basic variable expansion.
-- Generate a `Dockerfile.nua`.
+- Generates a `Dockerfile.nua`.
 (Actually, it's the same Dockerfile for alls projects, at least for now.)
 - Calls the `docker build` command with the generated `Dockerfile.nua`.

 ## Usage